K.d. lang: Early life

+Career

+k.d. lang and the Reclines (1983–1989)

+Lang answered Jim Alexander's classified ad in the Edmonton Journal looking for a singer for his country-swing band.
+After a show at Devil's Lake Corral which drew over 500 people, lang joined with label owner and manager Larry Wanagas to form a Patsy Cline tribute band, the Reclines, in 1983.
+They recorded their debut single, "Friday Dance Promenade", at Sundown Recorders.
+The first band featured Stu Macdougal on keys, Dave Bjarnason on drums, Gary Koligar on guitar and bassist Farley Scott.

 The Reclines regularly played Edmonton's popular Sidetrack Cafe, a local venue that featured live bands six nights a week.
 In 1983, lang presented a performance-art piece, a seven-hour re-enactment of the transplantation of an artificial heart for Barney Clark, a retired American dentist.
 A Truly Western Experience was released in 1984 and received strong reviews and led to national attention in Canada.
 In August 1984, lang was one of three Canadian artists to be selected to perform at the World Science Fair in Tsukuba, Japan (along with other performing and recording contracts throughout Japan).

 Singing at country and western venues in Canada, lang began to establish an appearance and style referred to as "cowboy punk".
 She was called a "Canadian Cowpunk" in the June 20, 1985, issue of Rolling Stone.
-She would later recall the inspiration for her defining look in an interview with The Canadian Press: "I used to sew plastic cowboys and Indians on my clothes – just having fun with it on a budget.
+She would later recall the inspiration for her defining look in an interview with the Canadian Press: "I used to sew plastic cowboys and Indians on my clothes – just having fun with it on a budget.
 I was broke at the time, so I'd find things at Value Village or get my mom to make me a skirt from the curtains she was about to throw out.
 I loved playing with the clothes as much as the music."

 Lang made several recordings that received very positive reviews and earned a 1985 Juno Award for Most Promising Female Vocalist.
-She accepted the award wearing a wedding dress borrowed from her male roommate at the time.
+She accepted the award wearing a wedding dress borrowed from her male roommate.
 She also made numerous tongue-in-cheek promises about what she would and would not do in the future, thus fulfilling the title of 'Most Promising'.
 She has won a total of eight Juno Awards.

 In 1986, lang signed a contract with an American record producer in Nashville, Tennessee, and received critical acclaim for her 1987 album, Angel with a Lariat, which was produced by Dave Edmunds.